Azure/portaldocs/portal-sdk/generated/dx-view-getstartedViewType-guidance.md

   }
 }
 ```
 The `essentials` section defines what is rendered in Essentials.
+The `messages` section defines the message in views.
+Only one message is displayed, the first message item which visible is 'true'.
 The `commands` section defines the Commands in the command bar.
 The `properties` section defines the tabbed Views to be rendered (under Essentials).
 See below for an illustration.

 <a name="getting-started-with-declarative-resource-overview-blade-list-of-supported-tabs"></a>
 ### List of Supported Tabs